-Join Gini von Courter for an in-depth discussion in this video Recording annotations, part of Up and Running with Office Mix.
+Join Gini von Courter for an in-depth discussion in this video Recording annotations, part of Learning Office Mix.

 - There's one more feature that you often see…on live presentations that we can capture as well…using Office Mix and that is inking…or drawing diagrams on slides,…highlighting something on a chart,…checking some items off.…And the Inking pane is in the lower right hand corner…of the slide recorder window.…Some choices that we have in terms of pen size,…notice F2 is a fine pen, F3 medium,…and F4 thick, nice to know,…and then we have choices of colors.…